rounaakk/minervasports_web/README.md

 index.html is the homepage
-products.html is the catalogue page extra Bootstrap ans js files are also included which are not used
+products.html is the catalogue page extra Bootstrap and js files are also included which are not used